 Kenneth Stahl, MD, FACS

-Kenneth Stahl, MD, FACS is an expert in adapting principles of aviation safety to the healthcare industry for patient safety.
-He also writes and teaches pilot safety principles and error avoidance.
-He is triple board-certified in cardiac surgery, trauma surgery, surgical critical care and general surgery and holds an active ATP certification and a 20-year member of the AOPA.
-Dr. Stahl practices surgery full-time and is Healthcare Division President for Convergent Performance, an industry leader in teamwork, checklist and accountability training and consulting.
+Kenneth Stahl, MD, FACS is an expert in principles of aviation safety and has adapted those lessons to healthcare and industry for maximizing patient safety and minimizing human error.
+He also writes and teaches pilot and patient safety principles and error avoidance.
+He is triple board-certified in cardiac surgery, trauma surgery/surgical critical care and general surgery.
+Dr. Stahl holds an active ATP certification and a 25-year member of the AOPA with thousands of hours as pilot in command in multiple airframes.
+He serves on the AOPA Board of Aviation Medical Advisors and is a published author with numerous peer reviewed journal and medical textbook contributions.
+Dr. Stahl practices surgery and is active in writing and industry consulting.
 He can be reached at [email protected]